bharathipilli/Linux_prep/Memory_mngmt.md

 This is very important.

-🔹 2️⃣ Conceptual Questions You Must Understand
-❓ Q1: Why don’t we execute programs directly from Hard Disk?
+ ## Q1: Why don’t we execute programs directly from Hard Disk?
 ✅ Answer:

 Because: